mohsinalimat/ALLoadingView/README.md

 # ALLoadingView
-Class for displaying pop-up views to notify users that some work is in progress.
-Written in Swift 2.0
+`ALLoadingView` is a class for displaying pop-up views to notify users that some work is in progress.
+Written in `Swift 2.0`

 ## Installation
 ### Manually